What is Acupuncture?

 You may have more questions, and if you do, please contact us!
 We’ll be happy to assist.
 Our doctors are able to see acupuncture patients Monday through Friday.

 If you’re interested in acupuncture for your pet, we’ll ask you to fill out a form about your pet’s medical history, personality, preferences and lifestyle.
-This will help Dr. Sara or Dr. Audrey develop a specific acupuncture plan.
+This will help our Doctors develop a specific acupuncture plan.
 Then, once the Doctor meets your pet and performs an initial physical evaluation, she will revisit the plan to make sure it best meets the needs of your pet.